Tw0S41nt/Tw0S41nt/README.md

 # 💫 About me

 - 🧔 My name is Santiago Rached.
-- 🔭 I’m currently working on making a portfolio website to put my projects in as well as my first real project, a fitness tracker.
 - 💻 My major at WSU is Computer Science.
 - 📫 How to reach me: santiagorached2@gmail.com
 - 😄 Pronouns: He/Him